 If a student adds or drops after census date, there are two possibilities:

 - If the student has completed all financial aid requirements and all financial aid funds have been disbursed to the students account, their award will not be adjusted.

 - If the student has not completed all financial aid requirements and all financial aid funds have not been disbursed to the students account, their award must be revised.

 Q: I filled out the FAFSA and received a Student Aid Report in my email.
 What do I do with it?

 Please retain the Student Aid Report (SAR) for your records.
 It does not need to be sent to Concordia, as the Department of Education provides us with this information.
 Check your SAR to see if you have been flagged for Verification.
-If so, contact your Student Support Coordinator to discuss the required documentation.
-Also, review your SAR for errors if any are found, correct them and send the FAFSA back to the Department of Education for reprocessing.
+If so, contact your Student Financial Planner to discuss the required documentation.
+Also, review your SAR for errors.
+If any are found, log in to your FAFSA on the web, make the appropriate correction(s) and re-submit your FAFSA.

 Q: Do I have to complete my taxes before filling out the FAFSA?